rogerjdeangelis/utl-examples-of-drop-downs-from-sas-to-wps-r-microsoftR-python-perl-powershell/README.md

       SOLUTIONS

-      Drop down macros available on end of this post.
+      Drop down macros available on the end of this post.
 You may need to do minor edits on the macros.
-      My github is not production code so feel free to cleanup or enhance the code.
+      My github is not production code so feel free to clean up or enhance the code.
 Any questions will be promptly answered.

-      Notes about the drop downs
+      Notes about the drop-downs

-        1. Only double quotes are used in all the drop down macros.
+        1. Only double quotes are used in all the drop-down macros.
         2. utl_submit_r64x, utl_submit_wps64x and utl_submit_py64x allow three levels of quotes.
-           Backtick is converted to single quote just before executon. if index(cmd,"`") then cmd=tranwrd(cmd,"`","27"x);
+           Backtick is converted to a single quote just before execution. if index(cmd,"`") then cmd=tranwrd(cmd,"`","27"x);
-        3. The clipboard is used to move r, python, perl .. character data into parent macro varables.
+        3. The clipboard is used to move r, python, perl .. character data into parent macro variables.
-        4. There are many other ways to pass data,files, storage adresses, imbedded code and data, Wps/SAS SASxports...
+        4. There are many other ways to pass data, files, storage addresses, imbedded code and data, Wps/SAS SASxports...
         5. Depending on how you use the single quote you may need to set resolve=Y, especially in the beginx/endx macros.
         6. It is very easy to add drop downs for other languges.
-        7. The beginx/endx macros use parmcards4 so the code is exactly as it would appear in the target language, no need to relyt on a delimiter for separating lines.
+        7. The beginx/endx macros use parmcards4 so the code is exactly as it would appear in the target language, no need to rely on a delimiter for separating lines.
         8. Deleting the sasmacr1-4 is probably not needed.
-But they contain compiled macros and I am not sure under which circumtances which macro is executed.
-Seems to work better deleteing them?
+But they contain compiled macros and I am not sure under which circumstances which macro is executed.
+Seems to work better deleting them?

       1 WPS (none of these work in the community version of wps)

-        a utl_submit_wps64x         Allows three level quotes (backtic changes to single quote just before execution) b utl_submit_wps64x         Proc R
+        a utl_submit_wps64x         Allows three level quotes (backtick changes to single quote just before execution) b utl_submit_wps64x         Proc R
         c utl_submit_wps64x         Proc Python
         d untl_pybeginx